Skip to content

 1999 $ per year

-Basic: Free basic protection with community-based basic lists.
+• Basic: Free baseline protection with community-based basic lists.
 Contains about 30,000 known malicious IP addresses and is updated every 24 hours.
-Ideal for smaller environments that want solid basic protection cost-effectively.
+Ideal for smaller environments that want solid baseline protection at low cost.

-Standard: Curated standard feed with broader coverage (approx. 45,000 IPs) and updates every 6 hours.
-Incorporates additional reliable sources to enable more precise detection and reduce the number of false positives.
-Suitable for companies that want to noticeably increase their security and at the same time reduce unnecessary traffic.
+• Standard: Curated standard feed with broader coverage (approx. 45,000 IPs) and updates every 6 hours.
+Includes additional reliable sources to enable more precise detection and reduce false positives.
+Suitable for companies that want to noticeably improve security while reducing unnecessary traffic.

-Premium: Premium feed for high demands, updated hourly.
-Includes around 120,000 known bad IPs as well as – from Q4/2025 – additionally extensive domain and URL feeds (over 30 curated lists).
+• Premium: Premium feed for demanding environments, updated hourly.
+Includes around 120,000 known bad IPs and, from Q4/2025, extensive domain and URL feeds as well (over 30 curated lists).
 Contains exclusive data from our honeypots, partner feeds, and real-time analyses.
 For organizations that do not want to compromise on security.

-Ultimate: The all-round carefree package with maximum coverage.
-Contains all available data points (currently more than 220,000 IPs) and is updated every 15 minutes – almost in real-time.
-Offers the highest possible protection and is particularly interesting for critical infrastructures or larger companies that want to arm themselves against any threat.
-(This package is offered individually and is aimed at very demanding environments.)
+• Ultimate: The worry-free package with maximum coverage.
+Contains all available data points (currently more than 220,000 IPs) and is updated every 15 minutes, almost in real time.
+It offers the highest possible level of protection and is especially relevant for critical infrastructure or larger companies that want to prepare for any threat.
+This package is offered individually and is aimed at very demanding environments.

-All variants of the Cybora Threat Feed are fully compatible with the Sophos Firewall (from v21 with corresponding Xstream Protection license bundle) and the mentioned other systems.
-You can start small – for example with the free Basic Feed – and switch to higher tiers if necessary if security requirements grow.
-For existing customers who already use our Sophos Firewall subscription, there are discounts on the paid feed packages, so an integration is doubly worthwhile.
+All variants of the Cybora Threat Feed are fully compatible with the Sophos Firewall (from v21 with the corresponding Xstream Protection license bundle) and the other systems mentioned above.
+You can start small, for example with the free Basic Feed, and switch to higher tiers later if security requirements grow.
+Existing customers who already use our Sophos Firewall subscription receive discounts on the paid feed packages, making integration worthwhile twice over.

 Conclusion – Try it out and be one step ahead of the danger

-Attacks become more sophisticated and numerous every day – but you don’t have to face them unprotected.
-A Threat Intelligence Feed gives the firewall the necessary advantage to block known sources of danger even before they knock on the door.
-Experience shows: Once such a feed is activated, one is often surprised at how many connection attempts are automatically prevented already in the first few days.
-All the bot requests, scanners, and dubious login attempts, which previously had to be laboriously repelled by internal systems or by separate rules, now bounce directly off the firewall.
+Attacks are becoming more sophisticated and more frequent every day, but you do not have to face them unprotected.
+A Threat Intelligence Feed gives the firewall the head start it needs to block known threat sources before they knock on the door.
+Experience shows that once such a feed is enabled, many teams are surprised by how many connection attempts are automatically blocked in the first few days alone.
+Bot requests, scanners, and dubious login attempts that previously had to be handled by internal systems or separate rules now bounce directly off the firewall.

-So why not just experience for yourself what difference it makes?
-With the Cybora Basic Feed, you can test for free and without obligation how much unwanted traffic occurs in your own environment – and how much of it is already nipped in the bud by the Threat Feed.
-The findings gained create trust: You see in black and white which part of the daily traffic is actually malicious and now no longer strains the security infrastructure at all.
+So why not see the difference for yourself?
+With the Cybora Basic Feed, you can test free of charge and without obligation how much unwanted traffic appears in your own environment, and how much of it is stopped at the source by the Threat Feed.
+The findings build confidence: you can see in black and white which part of daily traffic is actually malicious and no longer burdens the security infrastructure at all.

-In the end, the following applies: “Your firewall deserves more knowledge.”
-A Threat Feed is an effective means to provide this knowledge.
-By using swarm intelligence from thousands of sources, you always stay one step ahead of attackers.
-Try it out – your firewall (and your peace of mind) will thank you.
+In the end, the message is simple: “Your firewall deserves more knowledge.”
+A Threat Feed is an effective way to provide that knowledge.
+By using swarm intelligence from thousands of sources, you stay one step ahead of attackers.
+Try it out - your firewall, and your peace of mind, will thank you.

 FAQ